informatici/openhospital/POH-README.md

 - browse to the directory
 - on Windows, start POH by double clicking on the oh.bat batch file
 - on Linux, start POH by running ./oh.sh
-- on Linux, to reset existing installation, run ./oh.sh -r
+- on Linux, to see available options, run ./oh.sh -h

 Bugs, issues and feature requests should be reported on our repository on GitHub: https://github.com/informatici/openhospital